arielf/cuts/README.md

 buffer cache should ensure that physical IO is avoided, having this implemented more efficiently, would be nice.

-Per file column input separators.
+Per file column input delimiters.
 I haven't had the need so far so that took a back-seat in priority.
 The most common case of intermixing TSV and CSV files as inputs is working thanks to the current default multi-match pattern `$ICS` which simply